-To locate and retrieve your towed vehicle, use the Towed Vehicle Locator or contact 311.
+To locate and retrieve your towed vehicle, use the Towed Vehicle Locator (NYPD towed vehicles only) or contact 311.

 The procedure to get your vehicle back depends on whether your vehicle was towed by:

 If you come across your car being put on a tow truck after being booted, you can stop the tow if you call the boot release line at 646-517-1000 immediately and pay your judgment debt and fees over the phone.
 You will not be charged the full tow fee but must pay a tow dispatch fee (see Charges below).
 You may also be responsible for other fees the tow company may charge while handling your vehicle.If you want to have a hearing you must visit a Finance Business Center.
 For more information click here.

 You will not be able to retrieve your vehicle if you do not have valid registration or insurance.

 If you do not have a valid driver’s license you will not be able to retrieve your vehicle unless you have another driver with a valid license with you.

 You must settle all Department of Motor Vehicle offenses, as well as parking ticket and camera violations that have gone into judgment before you can get your vehicle back.

 You may need a registration clearance in order to retrieve your vehicle from the tow pound if your registration was suspended for having 5 summonses in judgment within a 12-month period and no other registration suspension on the vehicle exists.
 A registration clearance certifies that you have no parking debt and allows you to obtain or renew your vehicle registration at the DMV in person.

 On the following days the NYPD tow pounds are closed and people will NOT be able to redeem vehicles: